microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 | 1   | 0   | 1
 | 1   | 1   | ~Q

 The reset lines in this implementation operate asynchronously - if the line is high, then Q immediately goes to 0.
-In the CLC, one of the input lines (A or B) is used as a clock line while the other is used as the input to set and clear the flip-flop, as shown in Figure 6.
+In the CLC, one of the input lines (A or B) is used as a clock line while the other is used as the input to set and clear the flip-flop, as shown in Figure 7.

 ![CLC Implementation](./images/CLC_Implementation.png)

-*Figure 6 - CLC Logic Diagram*
+*Figure 7 - CLC Logic Diagram*

 There are 2 CLCs used in this project, with the only difference being that A and B are swapped between the two.
 Swapping A and B causes one of the CLCs to see the input lag while the other sees the input lead.
 In a JK flip-flop, J must be high when the clock is rising in order to set the output high.
-The only flip-flop that will be set is the configuration where the input leads the clock signal, as shown in Figures 6 and 7.
+The only flip-flop that will be set is the configuration where the input leads the clock signal, as shown in Figures 8 and 9.

 ![Waveform 1](./images/waveform1.PNG)

-*Figure 6 - Output of the CLCs (with A and B not switched)*
+*Figure 8 - Output of the CLCs (with A and B not switched)*

 ![Waveform 2](./images/waveform2.PNG)

-*Figure 7 - Output of the CLCs (with A and B switched)*
+*Figure 9 - Output of the CLCs (with A and B switched)*

 Both images were taken with a test signal of ~30Hz.
 Between runs, the wires to A and B were switched, causing 1 CLC to become active while the other becomes inactive.
 The output of the CLCs is internally routed to either TMR1 or TMR3.
 The rising edge of the output causes the timer to count.
-Normally the TMR1 or TMR3 peripherals are used as an interrupt, however since the pulse count is unknown and is likely to be relatively small, it makes more sense to use a timer (such as TMR2) as an interrupt to poll the number of pulses in each.
+Normally the TMR1 or TMR3 overflow is used as an interrupt, however since the pulse count is unknown and is likely to be relatively small, it makes more sense to use a timer (such as TMR2) as an interrupt to poll the number of pulses in each.

-The simple way to get the number of pulses in TMR1/3 is to stop the timer, read the value, reset the counter to 0, and start it again.
+The simple way to get the number of pulses in TMR1/3 is to stop the timer, read the value, reset the counter back to 0, and start it again.
 However, if a pulse occurs, then it will be missed by the timer.
 A better approach is to use the relative difference between each polling event.
 If the encoder was spun in the same direction between each polling event, then the difference in values (current to old) will be 0, while the other will change.
 If the direction of rotation was changed between polling events, then both counters will have non-zero differences.

 To prevent invalid reads, this example uses TMR1 and TMR3 in 16-bit read mode to buffer the high byte of the timer counter when the low byte is read.
-This mode of operation prevents an increment that could occur after reading the 1st byte from affecting the high byte, as shown in Figure 8.
+This mode of operation prevents an increment that could occur after reading the 1st byte from affecting the high byte, as shown in Figure 10.

 ![CLC Implementation](./images/timingError.png)

-*Figure 8 - Timing error caused by an asynchronous pulse*
+*Figure 10 - Timing error caused by an asynchronous pulse*

 To find the net direction of rotation, subtract the net change of one of the timers from the other.
 The sign of this value indicates whether the encoder is turning clockwise or counter-clockwise.
 The magnitude of this value represents (approximately) how far it has rotated.